dribdat/docs/docs/deploy.md

 ## Custom content

-To customize some of the default content, you can edit the template include files, for example the default [quickstart](dribdat/templates/includes/quickstart.md) or [stages](dribdat/templates/includes/stages.yaml) - as long as you're not limited by ephemeral storage of your deployment.
+To customize some of the default content, you can edit the template include files in the folder `dribdat/templates/includes`, for example you will find there the default `quickstart.md` and `stages.yaml` definitions.
+Make sure your changes will not be overwritten due to ephemeral storage of your deployment.

 ## Using a proxy server